-- Ensure our school rules and expectations are clear, fair and understood by all - Help pupils to distinguish right from wrong - Include visits from the police in the curriculum - Foster links with our local PCSO - Have a behaviour policy that uses the 5 point scale and is based on restorative practise - Give our Year 6 pupils an opportunity to take part in Crucial Crew every year - Teach rules and 'fair play' through our PE curriculum
+- Ensure our school rules and expectations are clear, fair and understood by all. - Help pupils to distinguish right from wrong - Include visits from the police in the curriculum - Foster links with our local PCSO - Have a behaviour policy that uses the 5 point scale and is based on restorative practise - Give our Year 6 pupils an opportunity to take part in Crucial Crew every year. - Teach rules and 'fair play' through our PE curriculum. - Give children the opportunity to take part in Bikeability

-Spiritual Development at Kessingland Church of England Primary Academy
+Spiritual Development at Kessingland CE Primary Academy